nodecg/docs/docs/installing-new.md

 instead of including your project in the NodeCG's bundles directory.

-This simplifies the process of creating and managing NodeCG projects by directly managing NodeCG version as a npm dependency.
+This simplifies the process of creating and managing NodeCG projects by directly managing NodeCG version as an npm dependency.

 You can still use the old way of using NodeCG, but will be deprecated in the future.